NVIDIA/deepops/docs/kubernetes-cluster.md

 ansible-playbook --tags container-registry playbooks/k8s-services.yml
 ```

+### Load Balancer and Ingress

+Many K8s applications require the deployment of a Load Balancer and Ingress.
+To deploy one, or both, of these services, refer to the [Load Balancer and Ingress Guide](ingress.md).

 ### Kubeflow

 Kubeflow is a popular way for multiple users to run ML workloads.
 It exposes a Jupyter Notebook interface where users can request access to GPUs via the browser GUI.
 Deploy Kubeflow with a convenient script: